Helly Shah

-Shah earned wider recognition with her dual portrayal of Saltanat Zaroon, Kaynaat Shah in Sufiyana Pyaar Mera and her portrayal of Riddhima Vansh Raisinghania in Ishq Mein Marjawan 2 and its web series Ishq Mein Marjawan 2: Naya Safar.
+Shah earned wider recognition with her dual portrayal of Saltanat and Kaynaat Shah in Sufiyana Pyaar Mera and her portrayal of Riddhima Raisinghania in Ishq Mein Marjawan 2 and the web series Ishq Mein Marjawan 2: Naya Safar.

 Early life

-Shah was born on 7 January 1996.
-She is a Gujarati from Ahmedabad and a vegetarian.
+Shah is born on 7 January 1996.
+She is a Gujarati from Ahmedabad, Gujarat and is a vegetarian.

 Career

-Debut and early career (2010-2014)

 Shah began her acting career when she was in 8th grade.
 Her career began with Star Plus's show Gulaal.
 In 2011 she appeared in Diya Aur Baati Hum playing Shruti.
 She then played Alaxmi in Life OK's Alaxmi - Hamari Super Bahu.
 Later, she played Ami in Khelti Hai Zindagi Aankh Micholi.
 She then appeared in Sony Pal's Khushiyon Kii Gullak Aashi.

-Breakthrough and success (2015-2019)

 From March 2015 to December 2016, Shah portrayed Swara Maheshwari in Swaragini.

 In 2016, Shah participated in Colors TV's Jhalak Dikhhla Jaa (season 9).
 In 2017, she portrayed Devanshi Upadhyay/Bakshi in Devanshi.

 In 2019, she portrayed the double role of Saltanat Shah and Kaynaat Shah in Star Bharat's Sufiyana Pyaar Mera.
 Next, she appeared as Neha in Star Plus's Yeh Rishtey Hain Pyaar Ke.

-Further success and recent work (2020-present)

-Shah portrayed Riddhima Vansh Raisinghania in Ishq Mein Marjawan 2 opposite Rrahul Sudhir and Vishal Vashishtha, that aired from 13 July 2020 to 13 March 2021 on Colors TV.
+Shah portrayed Riddhima Raisinghania in Ishq Mein Marjawan 2 opposite Rrahul Sudhir and Vishal Vashishtha, that aired from 13 July 2020 to 13 March 2021 on Colors TV.
 After the show went off air, the new season titled Ishq Mein Marjawan 2: Naya Safar started to stream in Voot Select since 15 March, with Shah reprising the character of Riddhima.